 - 60-75% Fat

-Use apps to track your food and macronutrients.
+You could also use fitness apps to track your food and macronutrients.
 Upon completion of your food log, check out your macronutrient percentages and modify them for the next day.
-If you end a day outside these ranges, you will likely experience cravings the next day to make up for the deficient nutrients.

 Find Whole30 Recipes